Top AI Models

 Pros

-- •Up to 1M token context window
+• Up to 128K token context window

-- •Optional reasoning mode with visible thinking
+• Optional reasoning mode with visible thinking

-- •Free with X Premium subscription
+• Free with X Premium subscription ($8/month)

 Cons